 Tracking shots usually look better if you zoom out or use a wide angle lens or adapter (especially if you’re using the camera handheld).
 You’ll be able to get closer, so the shot will look more dramatic and camera shake will be less obvious.

 You can use a sideways tracking shot or crab to scan across a scene or to travel alongside a moving subject.
 But if you’re using a DSLR, be careful – fast sideways movement can cause a rolling shutter effect which distorts the image.

 If you can borrow a wheelchair, a trolley or skateboard your tracking shots will be smoother.
 You can also put the camera in a carrier bag with a hole cut out for the lens.

-If you want to do it the pro way you can use mechanical stabiliser like a Steadicam or Glidecam – a balanced rig that smooths out your body movements – an electronic gimbal stabiliser (easier to learn, but expensive), or a system like the Glidetrack which lets you run the camera on rails.
+If you want to do it the pro way you can use mechanical stabiliser like a Steadicam or Glidecam – a balanced rig that smooths out your body movements – an electronic gimbal stabiliser (easier to learn), or a system like the Glidetrack which lets you run the camera on rails.

 You could also try an arc shot which moves in a circle around the subject.
 This is difficult to do but is a great way of showing the whole space, or all the characters in a group, without cutting between them.

 Feeling ambitious?
 You could try sequence shots, where you use continuous camera movement instead of editing the shot.
 You have to plan your shot in a lot of detail.
 There are some great sequence shots in the Soviet/Cuban film I Am Cuba; more recently, the German thriller Victoria tells a whole feature-length story in one take.

 Crane shots move the camera vertically, above or across the action.
 You can buy jibs – some of them, for small cameras, are fairly inexpensive – but they are big and cumbersome to transport.
 With phones and lightweight cameras, you can shoot crane shots by mounting a handheld stabiliser on a boom pole.